What do you want your website to do for you? Build brand awareness? Attract new customers? Increase your $$$?

 When creating a website, make sure that information is cleanly laid out with a professional design.
 You should also have an about page and contact form to further legitimize your site.

-Your main focus, however, should be content.
+Your main focus, however, should be link worthy content.
 Well-written, engaging articles are much easier to earn backlinks for, and they provide something of real value to your audience.

 Step #2: Understand What You Want To Link To And Why

 Your target pages can make or break your strategy.
-For link building, there are two main types of web pages:
+For building backlinks, there are two main types of web pages:

 - Money pages, also known as commercial pages.
 These are the pages that directly promote your products and services.